uit-no/lickcalc/README.md

 A simple app for performing analysis of lick microstructure in experiments of rodent ingestive behaviour.

+Earlier versions of this application can be found [here](https://github.com/jaimemcc/lickcalc_webapp) and [here](https://github.com/mccutcheonlab/Lick-Calc-GUI).

 ---

 ## Table of Contents